-Steakhouse creamed spinach is a brilliant, must have side dish.
-It’s creamy, and velvety with the spinach as the star ingredient, and the best part is that it’s all made in one pot.
+Steakhouse Creamed Spinach is a brilliant, must-have side dish.
+It’s creamy, indulgent and velvety with spinach as the star ingredient.

-It can be made ahead of time, and gently reheated easily, which makes it a perfect side dish for entertaining.
+It can be made ahead of time, and gently reheated easily, which makes it the perfect side dish for entertaining.

 Steakhouse creamed spinach is ridiculously easy to make.